Mack Maloney

-Mack Maloney (born 1952) is a US writer of speculative fiction, predominantly known for the Starhawk, Wingman, Chopper Ops, and Pirate Hunters fiction series.
+Mack Maloney (born 1952) is the pen name of Brian Kelleher, an American writer of speculative fiction, predominantly known for the Starhawk, Wingman, Chopper Ops, and Pirate Hunters fiction series.
 Maloney received a BS in journalism from Suffolk University and an MA in film at Emerson College.
 He is the host of Mack Maloney's Military X-Files radio show on iHeartRadio.